lemira/com_kunenatopic2article/docs/FUNCTIONALITY.md

 - **Main Information Line** - author, subject, tree level, date and time
 - **Reminder Lines** - beginning of the previous message

+> A tooltip "Beginning of the previous message" (in the component's language) appears when the user hovers the cursor over the reminder lines.

 ### 4.2.
 Reminder Lines Format
 - Optimal length: 50-150 characters
 - Format of links and images in reminder lines: